 Incyte is committed to minimizing our carbon footprint as well as finding ways to offset our impact.

 As Incyte expands, so must our facilities.
 As we construct new buildings, our team makes sure to keep environmental responsibility as a priority.
-When building the expanded U.S. Headquarters in Wilmington, Delaware, for example, the team needed to remove approximately 160 trees but then planted over 400 new trees once construction was completed, more than doubling the original number of trees on-site.
+When constructing the expanded headquarters in Wilmington, Delaware, for example, the team needed to remove approximately 160 trees but then planted over 400 new trees once construction was completed, more than doubling the original number of trees on-site.
 As we construct another new building at U.S. headquarters, we continue our focus on sustainability.
 We have been working with Green Globes throughout this project in order to reach our goal of achieving Green Globes Certification for this building.

 As Incyte continues to expand operations worldwide, we are committed to protecting and preserving biodiversity; we respect nature on and around our facilities and local communities.
 As part of this effort, we evaluate operations to ensure they comply with international, national, and local regulations concerning the preservation of natural places, promoting open spaces, and assessing land use compliance.
 Incyte has developed plans to consider facility impact on biodiversity and land when designing new buildings and renovating existing facilities.
 These plans include: